Brooks Williams Live | Cast Theatre, Doncaster | 04.03.21

 It was quite common in the early 1970s to hear the name Leonard Cohen and ‘razor blades’ in the same sentence.
 This was more than likely due to the song “Dress Rehearsal Rag”, which openly discusses suicide and places the Canadian singer-songwriter, novelist, poet and ladies’ man firmly on the bleak shelf in the record shop.
 Of course this is nonsense and much of Cohen’s work is much more multi-faceted than that of a downbeat purveyor of depression.
 If both Cohen’s previous LPs Songs of Leonard Cohen and Songs from a Room feature the singer with a similarly stoic expression on each of the covers, then by Songs of Love and Hate, our hero is positively chuckling himself into a state of chronic euphoria.
 If “Dress Rehearsal Rag” focuses on the hate (self hate in this case), then the love comes over in “Last Year’s Man”, “Famous Blue Raincoat” and “Joan of Arc”, albeit in entirely different contexts.
 Bob Johnson once again looks after production as he did on Cohen’s previous album, and guitarist Ron Cornelius provides some of his sensitive noodling.
 The album also features a live recording of “Sing Another Song Boys”, which was recorded at the previous year’s Isle of Wight Festival.

-Famous Blue Raincoat is included on this week’s edition of the Vaults radio show.
+Famous Blue Raincoat is included on this week’s edition of the Northern Sky Vaults Radio Show.

 Buffy Sainte-Marie – She Used To Wanna Be A Ballerina | Vanguard VSD 79311 – 1971